 Who can have Botox and filler injections?

-Botox can be used to treat both men and women, typically between the ages of 20-65 but this age range varies and is ultimately left up to Dr. Sufyan.
+Botox in mid Michigan can be used to treat both men and women, typically between the ages of 20-65 but this age range varies and is ultimately left up to Dr. Sufyan.

 Who should not have Botox injections?